Grena-verifier/Grena-verifier-dockerised/README.md

 ## Running the Experiments (in the Docker container)

-All the models are downloaded to the `/model` directory by the `run_container.sh` script.
-If the download somehow failed, try running the `/Grena-verifier/download_model.sh` script.
+All the models are downloaded to the `/Grena-verifier/model` directory by the `run_container.sh` script.
+If the download somehow failed, try manually running the `/Grena-verifier/download_models.sh` script.

 > :bulb: _**NOTE:** Below is a snippet from [Grena-verifier](https://github.com/Grena-verifier/Grena-verifier)'s README.
 For more info, refer to our Grena-verifier's README._